ayushrao1211/Jiotv-epg/README.md

 As some of other epg provider not working properly.
 I will be providing the actual JioTV Go epg file for directly putting into Tivimate or IPTV.
+Check inside of releases rather than in here cuz its just an testing.